dr-joe-wirth/primerForge/README.md

 wget -q -O- ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/900/489/555/GCF_900489555.1_MMC68/GCF_900489555.1_MMC68_genomic.gbff.gz | gzip -d > ./o1.gbff
 wget -q -O- ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/018/389/745/GCF_018389745.1_ASM1838974v1/GCF_018389745.1_ASM1838974v1_genomic.gbff.gz | gzip -d > ./o2.gbff
 ```

+If you cannot download the genbank files using `wget`, you can download them manually from NCBI by replacing `ftp://` with `http://` and copying and pasting each address into your web browser (eg. `http://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/003/034/305/GCF_003034305.1_ASM303430v1/GCF_003034305.1_ASM303430v1_genomic.gbff.gz`) and then using `gzip -d` on the downloaded file to uncompress it.
+Finally, be sure to rename each file as shown above (eg. `mv GCF_003034305.1_ASM303430v1_genomic.gbff i1.gbff`).

 ### Running `primerForge`
 We will use the following flags to specify specific parameters for this example: